 Nick rejoined IPPR in September 2010 after two years as head of the Policy Unit at No 10.
 An author and regular commentator on public policy in broadcast and print media, Nick writes on a wide range of issues, from social justice, public service reform and identity politics to the future of social democracy.
-His books include Politics for a New Generation (2007), Social Justice: Building a fairer Britain (2005), Tomorrow's Citizens (1999) and Wasted Youth (1998).
-He is a co-editor of Juncture, the journal of political ideas.
+He is a co-editor of Juncture, IPPR's journal of political ideas.

 In January 2014 he gave a Warwick University Distinguished Lecture on the subject of political leadership in the post democratic age and in September 2013 contributed a chapter on spending and welfare to the 30th British Social Attitudes report.